 The full batch, entire batter, contains 326 grams of fat, 275 grams of carbohydrate, and 113 grams of protein, yielding a total of 4159 calories.

 The entire batter makes about 30 cookies.
 So divided out, each cookie contains roughly 11 grams of fat, 9 grams of carbohydrate, and 3.75 grams of protein.
 It is also very important to notice that each cookie only contains 9 grams of carbs AND slightly more than 1.5 of those carbs/cookie are FIBER.
 This means the “net” carbs/cookie is actually only slightly more than 6 grams.
 It is also very important to take note of the fat sources and types of fats in these cookies.
 Without getting overly complicated, I find it important to mention that the majority of the saturated fat in this recipe comes from the coconut oil and is in the form of MCTs (Medium Chain Triglycerides).
 MCTs are another item, well known to bodybuilders, for their ability to provide energy AND help your body burn more fat.
+MCTs may help you lose weight because they are quickly burned and metabolized.
+MCTs get absorbed directly from the gut into the liver and do not get stored as fat but rather burned quickly and turned into energy.
 Ahhhhhh… those bodybuilders in the 80’s REALLY WERE ahead of the curve.

-So I have made great tasting chocolate chip cookies that include several powerfood items, are Paleo, relatively low in carbs, contain no wheat or wheat products, and are gluten free.
-Oh, and these cookies can help you lose bodyfat.
-I call that a “WIN”.
+So I have made great tasting chocolate chip cookies that include several powerfood items, are maybe Paleo, relatively low in carbs, contain no wheat or wheat products, and are gluten free.
+Oh, and these cookies may help you lose bodyfat.
+I call that a WIN.

 Unless you eat 25 of them like I did yesterday…